Meetings can be important.

 They can also be wastes of time.

 Most leaders know these things to be true.
 Looking at your own calendar right now, you’ll probably see a lot of time blocked off for meetings.
 Some of those meetings will be essential—truly productive.
-Others will be total wastes of time—or, at the very least, they’ll be things you could really handle just fine without a meeting, and save the hassle.
+Others will be unnecessary meetings—or, at the very least, they’ll be things you could really handle just fine without a meeting, and save the hassle.

 So why do we do it?
 Why do we load up our schedules with meetings when we know good and well that not all of them are going to be impactful—that in fact, very few of them may turn out to be impactful?